 The Health Care Authority (HCA) is the largest health care purchaser in the state.
-We purchase health care for more than 2.5 million Washington residents through our Apple Health (Medicaid), Public Employees Benefits Board (PEBB), and School Employees Benefits Board (SEBB) programs.
+We purchase health care for almost 3 million Washington residents through our Apple Health (Medicaid), Public Employees Benefits Board (PEBB), and School Employees Benefits Board (SEBB) programs.

 We call this effort “paying for health and value.”
 One way we achieve this is through value-based purchasing (VBP).

 VBP is a range of strategies intended to contain costs while improving outcomes by tying health care payment to care quality.
 Since 2016, HCA has been working to implement a OneHCA philosophy of promoting VBP across everything we do.

 This figure shows how all of HCA’s programs and initiatives fall under the OneHCA purchasing philosophy.
 An overarching blue box that says “OneHCA value-based purchasing strategy” has four branches that say “Multipayer initiatives,” “Public option,” “PEBB/SEBB,” and “Apple Health.”
 Each of those four branches have their own branches representing their respective programs.
 They are as follows:

 - Multipayer initiatives: Rural transformation (CHART), primary care transformation, and Cost Board/primary care spend

 - PEBB/SEBB: MLR performance guarantees, Accountable Care Program, and Centers of Excellence

 - Apple Health: APM with FQHCs, Maternity Episode of Care, MCO withhold, and addiction recovery medical home